pepeunlimited/checkout/README.md

-# rpc-stater-kit
+# checkout

-A starting point project to create `todo`-service
+Most of the business logic is implemented to this `checkout`-service instead of `GraphQL`-layer.

 ## Go Directories